ouspg/CloudAndNetworkSecurity/5. Cloud Security/README.md

-### A) TODO
+### A) What is the basic concept of cloud security?

+Answer should be no more than a sentence.

+### B) What are the key components of cloud security?

+Write a paragraph with max word limit of 200 words

-### B) Surf the internet to find major cloud provisioning platforms.
+### C) Surf the internet to find major cloud provisioning platforms.
 Highlight key security aspects of two of these cloud service providers

+Write a paragraph with max word limit of 200 words

-### C) Pick two points from part B) and explain what could go wrong if those security measures were not in place.
+### D) Pick two points from part B) and explain what could go wrong if those security measures were not in place.
 Describe with imaginery scenarios.

+Write a paragraph with max word limit of 200 words

+>[!Note]
+> Short and to-the-point answers (within prescribed limits) in this task will get you full marks!

 ---